Many Singaporeans who come to my plastic surgery practise don't realise that droopy eyelids isn't just a cosmetic problem.

 The medical term for droopy eyelids is blepharoptosis, or ptosis for short.
 Eyelid ptosis is often asymmetrical, which means that one side is droopier than the other.

 Ptosis is divided into several grades, according to something called the Marginal Reflex Distance 1 (MRD1):

-The treatment for ptosis is in turn dependant on this grading.
+The treatment for ptosis in Singapore is in turn dependant on this grading.

 The cause of ptosis can be divided into 5 categories: